j4ym0/pia-qbittorrent-docker/README.md

     - Advanced firewall requirements, if you have one
         - Allow outbound UDP 53 to 84.200.69.80 and 84.200.70.40 this allows the resolve of PIA domain names on startup.
           - If you set your own `DNS_SERVERS` with the environment variable, allow the outbound connection to your chosen DNS servers IP and Port instead
-        - For VPN connection allow outbound UDP 1198, all traffic including DNS should go through the VPN connection once connected.
+        - For VPN connection allow outbound UDP 1198 for openvpn or UDP 1337 for wireguard, all traffic including DNS should go through the VPN connection once connected.
         - For the built-in web HTTP proxy, allow inbound TCP 8888
     - Docker API 1.25 to support `init`